 The food in Songtan was among the best that I had in South Korea.
 Korean BBQ and kimchi – a side dish made from fermented cabbage and radishes, garlic, scallions, chili powder, and ginger, were fantastic.
 I also tried bubble tea – sort of a fruit smoothie with chewy tapioca balls.
 Not my favorite.
 But I did get rather attached to soju – a vodka-like alcoholic beverage mixed with an orange-flavored liquid.
 The taste was reminiscent of the creamsicle bars I used to eat when I was little…. and dangerously went down just as easy.

 And last but not least, another amusing experience we had was going to a hookah lounge.
 The only other time I had been to one was in Cairo some twenty years ago.
 We ordered a syrupy apple-flavored tobacco mix containing molasses and vegetable glycerol to smoke in our hookah.
 I’ve never smoked cigarettes but found the hookah pipe to be easy.
 This establishment also had an accessory that looked like a light bulb which we used to make large smoke bubbles.
-We had a lot of laughs here!
+We had a lot of laughs here, and I highly recommend that you add this to your Korea itinerary!

 Click on image to PIN so you won’t forget!